Liouvillian topology and nonreciprocal dynamics in open Floquet chains: Toward Experimental realization

 \section{Toward Experimental realization}

 In this section, we take a look at an experimentally more feasible version of the model.
-To this end, we include dephasing terms described by local Lindblad operators $L_j^z = \psi_j^\dagger \sigma_z \psi_j$ and with dissipation rate $\gamma_z(t)$.
-Furthermore, we consider dissipation at all times $t$, which we describe using the following protocol
+To this end, we include dephasing terms described by local Lindblad operators $L_j^z = \psi_j^\dagger \sigma_z \psi_j$ with dissipation rate $\gamma_z(t)$.
+Furthermore, we consider dissipation at all times $t$, using the following protocol:

-Here we include a prefactor $r$ which can be experimentally achieved by either engineering the actual dissipation rates or, practically simpler, staying longer withing in the waiting phase.
+Here we use $\gamma_-$ to denote the dissipation rate for jump operators in Eq~\eqref{eqn:Ljs}.
+We also include a prefactor $r$, which can be experimentally achieved by either engineering the actual dissipation rates or, practically simpler, staying longer within the waiting phase.

-In Figure \ref{fig:experimental_realization} we show the results for the winding number, the transferred charge $\bar C$ and the steady state localization.
-One can see that the winding number explains the transferred charge and the steady state localization roughly.
+In Figure~\ref{fig:experimental_realization}, we show the results for the winding number, the transferred charge $\bar C$, and the steady-state localization.
+One can see that the winding number roughly explains the transferred charge and the steady-state localization.

+As a concrete experimental platform, one could consider ultracold atoms in optical lattices, where the required Hamiltonian dynamics can be engineered using laser-assisted tunneling and spin-dependent potentials, as it has already been demonstrated in Refs.~\cite{Budich2015,Mancini2015}.
+This platform also allows for the implementation of controlled dissipation, for instance, through localized light-induced losses or by coupling to an engineered reservoir.

+Note that many-body interactions, which are not included in our single-particle model, are expected to give rise to additional effects, e.g., reflection of particles at each other or joint transport of multiple particles, which can further enrich the topological structure and transport properties of the system.
+However, the single-particle sector is still expected to capture the essential topological properties and transport phenomena as long as the interactions between the particles are weak and the particle density is low.